skeskinen/bert.cpp/README.md

 ## Limitations & TODO
 * Tokenizer doesn't correctly handle asian writing (CJK, maybe others)
-* Inputs longer than ctx size are not truncated.
-If you are trying to make embeddings for longer texts make sure to truncate.
 * bert.cpp doesn't respect tokenizer, pooling or normalization settings from the model card:
     * All inputs are lowercased and trimmed
     * All outputs are mean pooled and normalized
-* The API is in C++ (uses things from std::)
-* Doesn't support batching, which means it's slower than it could be in usecases where you have multiple sentences
+* Batching support is WIP.
+Lack of real batching means that this library is slower than it could be in usecases where you have multiple sentences

 ## Usage